AlbaniaOfficial Name: Republic of Albania

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: While you are traveling in Albania, you are subject to its laws even if you are a U.S. citizen.
+CRIMINAL PENALTIES: While you are traveling in Albania, you are subject to its laws.
 Foreign laws and legal systems can be vastly different from our own.
-For instance, it isillegal to take pictures of certain physical structures in Albania.
+For instance, it is illegal to take pictures of certain physical structures in Albania.
 Be alert for signage and guidance by security personnel.

-Arrest notifications in Albania: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in a foreign country, that might not always be the case.
-To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. Embassy or Consulate as soon as you are arrested or detained overseas.
+Arrest notifications in host country: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in that country, others may not.
+In Albania, police in small or remote cities that do not often interact with foreigners may not know to contact the embassy if you are arrested.
+To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained overseas.

-Albania's customs authorities may enforce strict regulations concerning temporary importation into or export from Albania of some items.
-We suggest that you contact the Embassy of Albania in Washington, D.C. or one of Albania's Consulates in the United States for specific information regarding customs requirements.
+SPECIAL CIRCUMSTANCES: Albania's customs authorities may enforce strict regulations concerning temporary importation into or export from Albania of particular items.
+We suggest that you contact the Embassy of Albania in Washington, D.C. or one of Albania's consulates in the United States for specific information regarding customs requirements.